hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 .pykx.set[`yb2;b[`LATITUDE]];
 ```

-Calling the function now simply involved evaluating the corresponding Python code and converting
-the resulting data back to Q (using the backtick `):
+Calling the function now simply involved evaluating the corresponding Python code and converting the resulting data back to q (using the backtick `):

 ```python
 distance_matrix:flip(.pykx.eval"cdist(np.dstack((yb1,yb2))[0], np.dstack((xa1,xa2))[0])")`;
 ```

-Alongside her own Python codebase, Mad Flow leveraged highly valuable libraries from the Python
-ecosystem, such as `sklearn`.
-"I'm confident that the Q ecosystem also offers similar ML libraries,"
+Alongside her own Python codebase, Mad Flow leveraged highly valuable and popular libraries from the Python ecosystem, such as sci-kit learn (`sklearn`) for statistical and machine learning.
+"Perhaps the q ecosystem also offers similar ML libraries?" she rightly thought.
+However, her teams familiarity with – and trust in - sklearn was irresistible, so they simply wanted to reuse their existing Python scripts, like the following, without modifications:
-she thought.
-And she was correct!
-However, she was also aware that her teams were already familiar
-with sklearn and would greatly appreciate the ability to reuse existing Python scripts, like the
-following one, without modifications:

 ```python
 from sklearn.linear_model import LinearRegression